Adjunct (grammar): Omission diagnostic

 The distinction between arguments and adjuncts and predicates is central to most theories of syntax and grammar.
 Predicates take arguments and they permit (certain) adjuncts.
 The arguments of a predicate are necessary to complete the meaning of the predicate.
 The adjuncts of a predicate, in contrast, provide auxiliary information about the core predicate-argument meaning, which means they are not necessary to complete the meaning of the predicate.
 Adjuncts and arguments can be identified using various diagnostics.
-The omission diagnostic, for instance, helps identify many arguments and thus indirectly many adjuncts as well.
-If a given constituent cannot be omitted from a sentence, clause, or phrase without resulting in an unacceptable expression, that constituent is NOT an adjunct, e.g.
+The omission diagnostic, for instance, helps identify many arguments and thus many possible adjuncts as well.
+If a given constituent cannot be omitted from a sentence, clause, or phrase without resulting in an unacceptable expression, that constituent is not an adjunct.
+In contrast, if a given constituent can be omitted without affecting grammaticality or core meaning, that constituent is an adjunct.